oldm/OldMan/docs/index.rst

 Status
 ======

-OldMan is still a young project under active development started in April 2014.
+OldMan is a young project **under active development** started in April 2014.
 Feel free to join us on Github and to subscribe to our mailing list (coming).

 Only Python 2.7 is currently supported, but support for Python 3.x is of course something we would like to consider.